HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 This document outlines how to enable Secure Sockets Layer (SSL) database connections for different databases in the WebEngine server.

 !!!note
-    Currently, this documentation only provides steps to connect DB2.
+    Currently, this documentation only provides steps to connect DB2 and Oracle.

 ## How SSL connections are established